senexger/shotexpress-spur-0/README.md

 - `IDLE`: Train waits and saves power.
 Waits for new commands from webserver.
 - `RUNNING`: Train executes a command.
-- `APPROACH`: Train is approaching a stop.
-It reduces speed and
+- `APPROACH`: begins after N consecutive missed expected tags, or on a configured distance/time threshold; speed = crawl_speed.
+- `SAFE_STOP`: engages on max_run_ms_without_tag, cancel, or broker disconnect; motor off, networking on; emits failed or cancelled.
-- `DWELL`: Train waits, but remains at full networking capacity to quickly react to new commands.
+- `DWELL`: Train is stopped and waits, but remains at full networking capacity to quickly react to new commands.

 **Train Pseudocode:**

 ```
-on cmd(move_to p):
+on command(move_to p):
-  if now > cmd.ts + ttl: ignore  # each webserver command has a ttl.
+  if now > command_ts + ttl: ignore  # each webserver command has a ttl.
 If that expires, fall back to offline_plan
-  ack_id = cmd.id
+  ack_id = msg_id
   set speed = p.speed, dir = p.direction
   deadline = now + p.offline_plan.max_run_ms_without_tag
   while running: